CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-12-04-how-to-lose-friends.md

 What makes no sense is why I was unfollowed and blocked on twitter and facebook for something that I have nothing to do with.
 It looks immature.
 I was completely not involved and wasn't getting involved.
 I in fact didn't care.
 But, then this person's husband email me and my friend accounting details about the argument.
 Again I have no idea what this has to do with me.
 I responded asking how this involves me.
 Why anyone would email private accounting details to someone that isn't involved in this I have no idea.
 My only guess is they want to prove their point to someone else.
 Why I would care I have no idea.

-So what is the lesson out of all this?</p>
+So what is the lesson out of all this?
 <ul>
 <li> When people are upset don't "talk" via email.
 Upset people read emails and think they mean something entirely different from what the person wrote.
 I personally switch from email to phone after two tense emails, I think it should be one if it is especially bad.</li>
 <li>Talking things through works much better.</li>